turovkv/scavenger/README.md

 # Scavenger

 Scavenger is a cli application for removing unused variable declarations from java code.

-Variable is unused if it is not used anywhere or is used in unused declarations (`deep` flag)
+Variable is unused if it is not used anywhere or is used in unused declarations.
+If `--not-deep` flag is `on`, than variable is unused only if it is not used anywhere.

+The app can work with single a file and with a directory.
 Files with java code must compile without errors.
-The app can work with single a file and with a directory.
 The app overwrites the files.

 ---
 build: